AezenBot/packages/packages/utilities/logger/README.md

 ## 📍 Features
 - Written with JavaScript ES Module.
-- Easy to use and understand.
+- Uses `chalk` to colorize messages.
-- Quick setup.
+- Lightweight.
-- Lightweight and fast localization.

 ## ✅ Usage of the Module
-This module is made and used to support localization of Discord bots and other application.
-Here's an example of how you can use the [localization](https://www.npmjs.com/package/@kyrobot/localization) module of Kyro.
+A little warning that this module is specifically made for the needs of Kyro, so it may not be able to fulfill the customization that you desire.
+Here's an example of how you can use the [logger](https://www.npmjs.com/package/@kyrobot/logger) module of Kyro.

 ### Prerequisites
 - **Knowledge:** You must know how to use JavaScript, or how to code in general.
 It is unlikely that you will get help from using this module by making a new issue.